earthly/website/blog/_posts/2023-10-26-github-actions-reusable-workflows.md

  - how to reuse workflows in github actions
  - workflows in github actions
 ---

-[GitHub Actions](https://github.com/features/actions) has emerged as a pioneer in the world of open source continuous integration, continuous delivery (CI/CD) platforms.
-Thanks to its ease of use and generous free tier, GitHub Actions is used across the industry in both open source and closed source projects.

-Among the plethora of features that it offers, [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) are particularly helpful in modern software projects.
+GitHub Actions [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) are particularly helpful in modern software projects.
 Reusable workflows act as blueprints for CI/CD pipelines, allowing developers to quickly scaffold processes and accelerate their software delivery significantly.

 In this guide, you'll learn more about reusable workflows, what they offer, the challenges associated with them, and some best practices you should keep in mind to make the best use of reusable workflows.